 Straight Line Fern Stitch

-Being by drawing three parallel lines on your fabric roughly a half-inch apart.
-Bring the needle up at the top of the middle line (point A) and back down one sitch length below (point B).
-Instead of pulling the thread all the way through, set up the next stitch by angling the needle in a diagonal fashion and bringing it out at the top of the far right line (point C).
+Begin by drawing three parallel lines on your fabric roughly a half-inch apart.
+Bring the needle up at the top of the middle line (point A) and back down one stitch length below (point B).
+Instead of pulling the thread all the way through, set up the next stitch by angling the needle in a diagonal fashion and bringing it out at the top of the far-right line (point C).

 Pull the thread through and you have just created your first grouping of fern stitch.

 Start the next stitch by coming back up in the middle (Point B), down one stitch length below (Point E), and angling the needle up to Point F.

 Continue making this three-stitch grouping with one straight middle stitch and two diagonal side stitches until you reach the end of the line.

 Once you learn the basic steps of fern stitch, the variations and possibilities are endless!
 For a more organic and natural look, try stitching without the outer guidelines and varying the diagonal stitch lengths and angles.
 Create realistic foliage and underwater seaweed by branching several lines off each other.
 Add small french knots on the end and you have a simple floral spray.

 Fern stitch also looks beautiful worked along a curved line or made into a circular shape.
 You can even outline your fern stitch shapes with backstitch to create unique geometric filled shapes.
 One of my favorite way to embroider leaves is with a single row of fern stitch outlined with small back stitches.

 Do you know what else fern stitch is good for?
 Making ferns!
 Fill in the branches of this simple fern pattern with varying lengths of fern stitch to create a and whimsical embroidered fern.
 Click HERE to view and download the free pattern.